telerik/winforms-docs/knowledge-base/gridview-custom-filter-multiple-values.md

 }
 ```

-Now you can use this modified code to filter a GridView in RadGridView for WinForms by multiple values copied from an Excel column.
+Now you can use this modified code to filter the RadGridView by multiple values.